Mesopotamian campaign: Casualties

-The British Empire forces suffered 85,197 battle casualties in Mesopotamia.
+British Empire forces suffered 85,197 battle casualties in Mesopotamia.
 There were also 820,418 hospitalisations for non-battle causes, mostly sickness.
-Of those, 16,712 died, 634,889 were treated and put back on duty in-theater, and 154,343 were permanently evacuated from the theatre.
-Those evacuated accounted for some 18.8% of total non-battle casualties, while those who died were 2%.
-By comparison, 49% of those wounded in battle (26,814 men) were evacuated, and 8.9% (5,281) died.
-Thousands more died out of theatre from injuries and sickness incurred here, or died in Ottoman captivity.
+Of those, 16,712 died, 634,889 were treated and returned to duty and 154,343 were permanently evacuated from the theatre.
+Those evacuated accounted for some 18.8 per cent of total non-battle casualties, while those who died were 2 per cent.
+By comparison, 49 per cent of those wounded in battle (26,814 men) were evacuated, and 8.9 per cent (5,281) died.
+Thousands more died outside Mesopotamia from injuries and sickness incurred here or died in Ottoman captivity.

+Many Ottoman prisoners were subjected to brutal transfer of 700 mi to prison camps in Anatolia in Turkey proper, eg the Afion Kara Hisar Camp.
+Many died en route and the worst part of the transfer was the 250 mi forced march from Mosul to Ras-el-Ain for which they were allowed 1.1 L of water, and many were clubbed to death by guards.
+There they were locked into railway trucks for three days and nights for the trip to Turkey proper.

 Total British military deaths in the Mesopotamian Campaign, including from the latter causes, were 38,842 (1,434 officers and 37,408 men), including 28,578 from sickness and other non-battle causes (including prisoners).
 The unusually high ratio of non-battle to battle casualties in Mesopotamia, and the unusually high incidence of permanent losses among non-battle casualties had much to do with the geography of the area of operations.
-It was unhygienic, extremely hot in the summer, extremely cold in the winter, composed primarily of either sandy deserts or marshes, and was underdeveloped, meaning men had to be transported large distances for medical attention.
+It was unhygienic, extremely hot in the summer, extremely cold in the winter, composed primarily of either sandy deserts or marshes, and was underdeveloped, meaning men had to be transported long distances for medical attention.

 The Ottomans suffered 325,000 casualties on the Mesopotamian Campaign.
 Deaths from disease were double the Ottoman deaths in battle in the First World War and greater than this in Mesopotamia.
 Ottoman irrecoverable battle casualties totalled 55,858 (13,069 KIA, 22,385 WIA, 20,404 POW).
 They were divided up as follows: